thycotic/Discovery/SQL/readme.md

 ### Privileged Account

+The script as-is supports using a privileged account to login to SQL Server to find logins.
+The account used to run Discovery will be utilized for scanning the target machine for SQL Server installations.

-The scanner will require an account that has the needed permission to discovery SQL Logins on any SQL Server instance(s) discoverd on each target.
-The script provided supports utilizing a Windows Login (domain account) or SQL Login (e.g. the `sa` account).
+The account required for the scanner will be based on your use case and environment configuration.
+At a minimum, the scanner needs an account with rights to access SQL Server to pull logins.
+You can use a Windows or SQL Login account.

+If two privileged accounts are required: to scan the server and a second to scan SQL Server for logins.
+Then code adjustment will be required.
+The account for scanning the server will be provided to `Find-DbaInstance`.
+The second account will be provided to `Connect-DbaInstance`.

+### SQL Server Minimum Permission

-> The minimum permission required to find SQL Logins on a SQL Server instance is `ALTER ANY LOGIN`.
+The minimum permission required to find SQL Logins on a SQL Server instance is `ALTER ANY LOGIN`.

-Alternatively the account used in your Discovery (e.g. Discovery Source configuration) or Distributed Engine (e..g PowerShell runas secret) can be utilized, if proper permission is assigned.

 ## Secret Server Configuration